Theonlyhamstertoh/plexus/backend/readme.md

 - [ ] Find a better way to organize DATA SENT
 - [ ] Remove player from gameboards
 - [ ] A bot will inherit players who left
+- [ ] Connect to WEBSOCKET only when user has joined a room.
+Otherwise, use a app.get page Or fetch request

 # Game